Ryan Jeffers Preview, Player Props: Twins vs. Brewers

 Ryan Jeffers At The Plate

-- Jeffers is hitting .276 with 11 doubles, a triple, nine home runs and 25 walks.
+- Jeffers has 11 doubles, a triple, nine home runs and 25 walks while hitting .276.

-- He has gone deep in 11.9% of his games this season, and 3.8% of his trips to the plate.
+- Looking at the 67 games he has played this year, he's homered in eight of them (11.9%), and in 3.8% of his trips to the plate.

-- In 23.9% of his games this season, Jeffers has had at least one RBI.
-He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.
+- In 23.9% of his games this year, Jeffers has had at least one RBI.
+He's picked up more than one in 9% and driven in three or more of his team's runs in two contests.

-- He has scored in 34.3% of his games this year, with more than one run scored in 7.5%.
+- He has scored in 23 of 67 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.